 - Describe the elements, goals, and behaviors of total fitness and a healthy life.

-- Identify the short- and long-term benefits associated with fitness.
+- Determine the short- and long-term benefits associated with fitness.

 - Describe the risks associated with exercise testing and participation.

-- Describe and define the goals and components of health, fitness, and performance.
+- Explain the goals and components of health, fitness, and performance.